 Health Indicator Report of Birth Defects: Infant Mortality

-Birth defects are the leading cause of infant mortality in Utah and the United States.
+Birth defects are one of the leading causes of infant mortality in Utah and the United States.
 Utah Birth Defect Network Website[[br]] [http://www.health.utah.gov/birthdefect] Environmental Public Health Tracking Specific Utah Birth Defect Data[[br]] [http://epht.health.utah.gov/epht-view/topic/BirthDefects.html]

 Data SourceUtah Birth Defect Network

-DefinitionInfant mortality related to birth defects in live born infants of Utah residents that died within the first year of life.
+DefinitionInfant mortality associated with (or related to) birth defects in live born infants of Utah residents that died within the first year of life.

-DenominatorNumber of live born infants with birth defects born to Utah residents during the year.
+DenominatorNumber of live born infants born to Utah resident mothers regardless of where they occurred.

 Healthy People Objective MICH-1.6:Reduce the rate of infant deaths related to birth defects (all birth defects)